saitaiky/notebook/docs/docs/other/life-in-the-uk.md

 - The Glorious Restoration (1688)
   - The Glorious Revolution was a pivotal event in British history where **James II**, a Catholic king, was overthrown by a group of Parliamentarians and replaced by his daughter **Mary** and her husband, **William** of Orange, who were Protestants.
 Discontent with **James II**'s perceived favoritism towards Catholicism and his attempts to create a more centralized, absolutist monarchy led to fears of a Catholic autocracy.
   - **William** was invited by a coalition of influential Protestants and parliamentary leaders to invade England and assert the throne.
 The revolution was relatively peaceful, as James's army defected or failed to put up resistance, leading to his exile in France. **William** became **William III**
-  - This peaceful transfer of power established **a constitutional monarchy(君主立憲制)** and the principle of parliamentary sovereignty, shaping the future of democratic governance."
+  - This peaceful transfer of power established **a constitutional monarchy(君主立憲制)** and the principle of parliamentary sovereignty, shaping the future of democratic governance.

 ### A Constitutional monarchy - The Bill of Rights
   - Constitutional monarchy begins, reducing unilateral monarch power; ministers gain influence.